 • Numerical methods for finding equilibria and their convergence.

-• Example applications of VIs in machine learning.
+• Example instances of VIs in machine learning.

 • See Course Materials